wanghq21/MICN/README.md

 MICN achieve SOTA on six benchmarks.

 ##  Overall Architecture
+As shown in Figure 1, we decompose the time series into seasonal part and trend part by Multi-scale Hybrid Decomposition.
+For seasonal part, we use Seasonal Prediction block to predict.
+For trend part, we use simple regression to predict.
 <p align="center">
 <img src=".\img\overall.png" height = "202" alt="" align=center />
 <br><br>